Last updated: 8 December 2017

 A contractor can be fined for not supplying a homeowner with these documents.

-A contractor can be convicted and fined up to $20,000 if they knowingly:
+An individual can be convicted and fined up to $50,000, and organisations can be convicted and fined up to $150,000 if they knowingly:

 - provide false or misleading information